- Home

 Keynotes Graduate Student A Cappella

-The Keynotes Graduate Student A Capella is Northwestern's only music performance group for graduate students outside of the music school.
+The Keynotes is Northwestern University's premier graduate student a cappella group!
 Originally formed as the Catatonics in 1997, the group continues to bring Northwestern graduate students together to sing music across many genres.
-We perform both on and off the Evanston campus, at show halls, street corners, and more!

 McCormick Graduate Leadership Council (MGLC)